- Install the agent automatically

 - Select Citrix Smart Tools Agent and click Uninstall.
 When prompted to confirm, click Yes.

-To remove the agent from machines running Linux operating systems
+To remove the agent from Linux machines

 Use the following commands to remove the Smart Tools Agent from Linux machines: